 Did you know that you can give house plants a “lift” by lining the bottom of pots with coffee filters full of used grounds?

 To use coffee grounds as fertilizer, work the coffee grounds into the soil around your plants.
-Leftover diluted coffee works well like this too.
+Leftover diluted coffee works as a fertilizer as well.

 Coffee isn’t what one would consider nutritional.
-But the organic matter is a notable source of nitrogen, potassium, phosphorus, magnesium and copper.
+But the organic matter is a notable source of nitrogen, potassium, phosphorus, magnesium and copper for your plants.